Shuib Abdullah

 For Job-seekers

 The job market has never been more competitive.
-With more jobs being opened and filled, it's a tough market for job-seekers to navigate.
+With more jobs being opened and filled, and application numbers per opening reaching record highs, it's a tough market for job-seekers to navigate.
 The term ‘quiet quitting’ and ‘job hopping’ has been thrown about in articles and forums alike.
 Therefore, it's no surprise that membership-based job boards are becoming popular.

 With this pricing model, candidates can pay a monthly or annual fee to access the job board and its resources.
 This type of pricing model allows job boards to offer more services and resources, leading to more candidates securing jobs.
 The revenue potential for this pricing model is solid as long as you continue to raise awareness of the job board by targeting your audience using digital marketing strategies.